seb1080/webOneBiteAtaTime/basics/interview-questions/questions.md

 console.log(this === window); // true
 ```

 In a function, 'this' depend on how the function is called.
-IN not strict mode, 'this' will default to the global object.
+In not strict mode, 'this' will default to the global object.

 ```js
 // no stric mode